 Assateague Island National Seashore, Maryland

 Consider yourself very lucky if you’re able to reserve a weekend campsite on Maryland’s Assateague Island.
-This famous spot fills up brief for the warmer months, so country campers might decide upon a winter escape between mid-November and mid-March when campsites are first-come, first-served.
+This famous spot fills up briefly for the warmer months, so country campers might decide upon a winter escape between mid-November and mid-March when campsites are first-come, first-served.
 Award-triumphing Frontier Town in nearby Berlin, Maryland, is an incredible backup plan.

 Voyageurs National Park, Minnesota